What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 2. Take care of a single plant

-But a plant is manageable.
+But one plant is manageable.

 - a basil pot